b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

-Here we search for a word between two spaces, more specifcally: space character,
+Here we search for a word between two spaces, more specifically: a white-space
-at least one letter (`[A-z]+`) and space character.
+character, at least one letter (`[A-z]+`) and a white-space character.

 Time to abbreviate the middle name: